integritee-network/substraTEE/README.md

 * Shielding key: This key is used by the substraTEE-client to encrypt the payload.
 It is common to all enclaves.
 * State encryption key: This key is used to encrypt and decrypt the storage.
 It is common to all enclaves.
 * Signing key: This key is used to sign transactions for the substraTEE-node.
 It is unique for every enclave.
-// * Master enclave: The first enclave registered on the chain becomes the master of the enclaves and provides the required keys to newly registering enclaves.
-If the master enclaves is decommissioned, the next enclave automatically takes over the master functionality.
-The order is determined by the time of registration.

 ### Description
 The *substraTEE-node* includes two additional runtime modules: